 Possibly Effective for

 - Pain after surgery.
 Some research shows that inhaling lavender essence while receiving pain killers intravenously (by IV) can help reduce pain in women after a C-section.
-Also, inhaling lavender oil applied to the hands for 3 minutes every 6 hours seems to lessen pain and reduce the need to use acetaminophen after a tonsillectomy in children 6-12 years old.
+Other research shows that inhaling lavender for 3 minutes every 6 hours can lessen pain and reduce the need to use acetaminophen after a tonsillectomy in children 6-12 years old.

 Possibly Ineffective for

-- Cancer-related pain.
-Research shows that using lavender oil for aromatherapy massage does not reduce pain in people with cancer-related pain.
+- Pain in people with cancer.
+Research shows that using lavender oil for aromatherapy massage doesn't reduce cancer-related pain compared to massages alone.